To view PDF files, you must have a copy of the Adobe Acrobat Reader which is available as a free download:

 Sustainable Development (SD) administers this Fund for the purpose of supporting fish and wildlife initiatives, including projects, programs and studies designed to protect and increase fish and wildlife habitats and populations in Manitoba, and government fish hatcheries.
 Two subcommittees are established to make recommendations on the funding of enhancement initiatives.
 The Fisheries Enhancement Subcommittee reviews and makes recommendations on all fisheries enhancement initiatives that seek funding and recommend initiatives to be funded.
 The Wildlife Enhancement Subcommittee reviews and makes recommendations on all wildlife enhancement initiatives that seek funding and recommend initiatives to be funded.

-FISHERIES ENHANCEMENT INITIATIVESApplications for the second intake for Fisheries Enhancement Initiatives are now being accepted.
-Deadline for the Fisheries Enhancement Initiative applications is October 16, 2015.
+FISHERIES ENHANCEMENT INITIATIVESApplications for the second intake of 2016 for Fisheries Enhancement Initiatives are now being accepted.
+Deadline for the Fisheries Enhancement Initiative applications is September 15, 2016.

 *Please note that FWEF-Fisheries Enhancement Subcommittee reserves the right to allocate funds in any given year as angling licence revenue becomes available.

 WILDLIFE ENHANCEMENT INITIATIVES

 Applications for Wildlife Enhancement Initiatives are now being accepted.
 The next intake deadline is January 13, 2017.Wildlife Enhancement Application

 *Please note that FWEF – Wildlife Enhancement Subcommittee reserves the right to allocate funds in any given year as hunting and trapping licence revenue becomes available.